 A woman in Yarl’s Wood Immigration Removal Centre has tested positive for Covid-19.
 Locked up in crowded, ill-equipped and unsanitary facilities, all detainees are now at risk of this potentially deadly fate.

 It is estimated that over 900 people are currently detained under immigration powers in the UK.
-The legal test for immigration detention is whether there is a real prospect of removal from the UK within a reasonable timescale.
-If not, the person must be released.
+The acid legal test for immigration detention is whether there is a real prospect of removal from the UK within a reasonable period.

 As of 24 March 2020, Covid-19 had killed at least 18,278 people worldwide.
-The international travel bans recently implemented in response to the pandemic make it highly unlikely that removals and deportations can go ahead within a ‘reasonable timeframe’ – which the Home Office defines as four weeks.
-In any case, detainees presenting symptoms or testing positive would be deemed unfit to fly.
+The international travel bans recently implemented in response to the pandemic make it highly unlikely that removals and deportations can go ahead within a reasonable timeframe.
+In any case, detainees presenting symptoms or testing positive could be deemed unfit to fly.

 During a parliamentary debate on 23 March 2020, Stuart McDonald MP said: ‘We know now that there is no realistic prospect of immigration removals taking place imminently, and imminent removal is of course the legal threshold for justifying detention in the first place.
 The clear consequences of these two facts, when we bring them together, is that continued detention is not only morally wrong, but it undermines the public health response to the coronavirus outbreak and is almost certainly illegal.’